hernancerm/git-timeline/README.md

 - Date format: Use the option `--date` as defined in the [documentation of git-log](https://git-scm.com/docs/git-log#Documentation/git-log.txt---dateformat).
 - Pager command: Use the environment variable `GIT_PAGER` or `PAGER`.

+## Versioning

+- `x.y`
+  - An increment on `x` indicates a breaking change OR a new non-breaking feature or enhancement.
+  - An increment on `y` indicates a bug fix.